pachterlab/seqspec/docs/TUTORIAL.md

 # Getting started

-To create a `seqspec` file for your own data, start by identifying the relevant sequenced elements in your FASTQ files.
-For example
+To help users create a seqspec from their own data, the `seqspec` cli offers a simple tool `seqspec init` that autogenerates a `spec.yaml` from a string representation of the data.
+The input is a [newick file format](https://en.wikipedia.org/wiki/Newick_format) which naturally represents nested grouping of sequencing files and sequenced elements.
+By way of example, suppose we had the following sequencing data:

 - `R1.fastq.gz` contains
   - 16bp barcode from a predefined "onlist"